scikit-learn/sklearn-pypi-package/README.md

 # Goal

-This repo implements brownout for the deprecated `sklearn` package on PyPI.
+This repo implements the brownout for deprecating the `sklearn` package on PyPI.

+# How to fix the error for the main use cases

+- use `pip install scikit-learn` rather than `pip install sklearn`
+- replace `sklearn` by `scikit-learn` in your pip requirements files (`requirements.txt`, `setup.py,` `setup.cfg`, `Pipfile`, etc ...)
+- if the `sklearn` package is used by one of your dependencies it would be great if you take some time to track which package uses `sklearn` instead of `scikit-learn` and report it to their issue tracker
+- as last resort, set the environment variable , `SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True` to avoid this error

 # Brownout schedule